Bruce

 -- rent: $30, buy: $400

-Bruce Cooper was born in 1965 in Chicago, Illinois.
+Bruce Cooper was born in 1965 in Oak Park Illinois, a suburb of Chicago.
 He attended the University of Colorado Bolder where he earned a B.F.A. in Film Studies and Film Production.
 While at Colarodo University at Bolder, Cooper studied under the renowned filmmaker Stan Brakhage.
 Following his academic career, Bruce founded and operated the Denver Art Museum Cinema Series for four years.
-He was worked for the San Francisco Cinematheque, Canyon Cinema.
-Recently Bruce organizes and runs a monthly film screen series based in Asheville, N.C.
+He worked for the San Francisco Cinematheque, and Canyon Cinema Coop.
+Recently, Bruce organizes and runs a monthly film screen series based in Asheville, N.C.
 Cooper has been teaching humanities and film at School of Living Arts in Candler, N.C.

 Cooper has explored and mastered the genre of experimental film, focusing on a non-narrative and non-documentary approach to vision.
 His films are about visual perception, ways of seeing, which include images from nature, dreams, the lives of children, and hand crafted film abstractions.
 Cooper’s films have been featured in Celluloid All Magazine and have been screened at the Boston Museum of Contemporary Art, Denver Art Museum, Calgary Film Society, Film in the Cities, MN, San Francisco Cinematheque, First Person Cinema CU Boulder, as well as Eye for an I Cinema among others.
 Cooper’s films are represetned in the collections of Canyon Cinema and the Museum of Modern Art.